 Here it is:

-Remember, winners and losers were chosen absolutely randomly.
+Remember, winners and losers were chosen at absolute random.
 That’s the power of the ownership effect for you: it changes the perspective.

 Consider the following case:

 You are offered a gamble on the toss of a coin.
 If the coin shows tails, you lose $100.
 If the coin shows heads, you win $150.

 Would you play?

 As the researchers behind this problem explain, to make this choice, you must balance the psychological benefit of getting $150 against the psychological cost of losing $100.
 And even though you understand that the gamble is probably worth it because you stand to gain more than you can lose, you probably wouldn’t go through with it — most people don’t.